yvezz10/UAV_Autopilot_2021_spring/README.md

 In the final, ORB-SLAM and Colmap were used to modeling the environmnet.

+The blue line was Colmap result and the orange dots was ORB-SLAM result.
 -Result: (rmse = 0.8131214164989768 )

 ><img src = "img/final_orb_slam.gif">